 “I want you to act as you would in a crisis.
 I want you to act as if our house is on fire.
 Because it is.”

-This paper is for a young boy I know who is called Dara.
+This article is for a young boy I know who is called Dara.
 His name is the Irish word for Ireland’s great Oak tree, trees that signalled Ireland’s once rich ecological past and former beautiful lands.
-Dara has long loved my Hollywood Forest Story project.
+Dara has long loved my Hollywood Forest Story work.
 He says ‘It’s epic!’ and loved our late dog Holly dearly, who was the namesake and co-founder of my forest-art work.
 I heard recently his biggest wish is that his grandfather, a farmer, might give him 2 acres to plant as a permanent forest with many, many Oak trees.

 The planetary emergency is specifically a crisis of dominant Western civilization that has over millennia viewed itself separate from and superior to the natural world.
-In Strangely Like War: The Global Assault on Forests (2004), US writer Derrick Jensen recounts that the earliest written records of Western civilization tell of King Gilgamesh in Mesopotamia felling great cedar forests for glory and power (Jensen 2004).
+In Strangely Like War: The Global Assault on Forests (2004), US writer Derrick Jensen recounts that the earliest written records of Western civilization tell of King Gilgamesh in Mesopotamia felling great cedar forests for glory and power.

-Today human activities effect planetary processes.
+Today human activities affect planetary processes.
 Geologists describe this unprecedented epoch where one species is affecting the viability of life on Earth as the Anthropocene – the age of man.
 While some geologists debate that the Anthropocene age begins with the Great Acceleration of industrialization after World War II, the story of Gilgamesh reveals Western civilization’s pattern of ecocide probably arose thousands of years ago.

-For the developing story of the Anthropocene, I more identify with Jensen’s (2013) arguments against it.
+For the developing story of the Anthropocene, I more identify with Jensen’s arguments against it.
 Jensen argues this Anthropocene story is ‘grossly misleading and narcissistic’.
 He argues that ‘[m]ankind aren’t the ones “transforming” – read, killing – the planet.
 Civilized humans are!’
 He identifies that the Anthropocene story all too easily obscures the fact that indigenous people, as in his area, existed for thousands of years without destroying their environments.

-Jensen argues the Age of the Anthropocene has been an era of gross ecocide and violence against more Earth-aligned cultures and that it should instead be called ‘the Age of the Sociopath’.
-The US sociologist Charles Derber’s extensive thesis confirms modern industrial civilization is a Sociopathic Society (2013) and the late Native American writer Jack D Forbes’ (1978) insists that Columbus’ conquest of North America is a form of cannibalism against life, ‘wetiko’ in his language, that extends to modern times.
+Jensen argues the Age of the Anthropocene has been an era of gross ecocide and violence against more Earth-aligned cultures and that it should instead be called ‘The Age of the Sociopath’.
+The US sociologist Charles Derber’s extensive thesis confirms modern industrial civilization is a sociopathic society and the late Native American writer Jack D Forbes’ insists that Columbus’ conquest of North America is a form of cannibalism against life, ‘wetiko’ in his language, that extends to modern times.
 More recently, I feel the story of the Anthropocene exemplifies a globalising identity of white privilege that overlooks the other.

-But when we know our Earth is on fire and that monoculture madness is causing Earth’s life supports systems to collapse, ideas to help us move away from our erroneous ecocidal world-view are urgently needed.
-When today’s climate scientists are pronouncing an endgame in a decade unless we radically change our ways, Harraway’s next move to depart from pinpointing the causes of the Anthropocene, to formulate the Chthulucene, her concept of a living, thriving Earth composed of man and other species, is relevant.
+But when we know our Earth is on fire and that monoculture madness is causing Earth’s life support systems to collapse, ideas to help us move away from our erroneous ecocidal world-view are urgently needed.
+When today’s climate scientists are pronouncing an endgame in a decade unless we radically change our ways, Harraway’s next move to depart from pinpointing the causes of the Anthropocene, to formulate the Chthulucene, her concept of a living, thriving interconnected Earth composed of man and other species, is relevant.
 She argues this more encompassing term might more fully acknowledge humanity’s ecological past and envision its slim possibility of restorative relations with the Earth and its inhabitants.

 However, in 2016, I was immediately impressed with an essay entitled ‘Exiting the Anthropocene and Entering the Symbiocene’ from Australian Philosopher and former Professor of Sustainability, Glenn Albrecht.
-Albrecht’s Symbiocene follows his significant work to develop new words and concepts, like solastalgia, now used internationally by ecopsychologists and legal experts to identify and argue the validity of severe emotional distress and mental health conditions experienced by people living next to destroyed environments.
+Albrecht’s Symbiocene follows his significant work to develop new words and concepts, like solastalgia, now used internationally by eco-psychologists and legal experts to identify and argue the validity of severe emotional distress and mental health conditions experienced by people living next to destroyed environments.

 Having previously worked in science research, and with my interest in ecological forestry, I had been following the new science of symbiosis.
 As I already viewed my eco-social art practice in advocating ecological forestry, as fundamentally restoring symbiotic biodiversity, I recognised the importance of Albrecht’s work for the planetary emergency.

 Simard also recognises, like Jensen, that indigenous people’s cultural activities helped ensure their forests flourished.
 Correspondingly, as most of the Earth’s biodiversity remains in areas where indigenous people live, there is much to learn from other nonWestern cultures.
-Albrecht also makes an important observation for young women when he highlights the considerable pushback against Simard’s peer reviewed forest science and other early champions of ecological and symbiotic thinking who were female is evidence of the ‘threat to the patriarchy, reductionism, and mechanism that have long ruled in academia, science, commerce, and industry’.
+Albrecht also makes an important observation for young women when he highlights the considerable pushback against Simard’s peer-reviewed forest science and other early champions of ecological and symbiotic thinking who were female is evidence of the ‘threat to the patriarchy, reductionism, and mechanism that have long ruled in academia, science, commerce, and industry’.

 Evolution as competition, expressed in Darwin’s ‘survival of the fittest’, emboldened The Enlightenment Age to view mankind as independent from and superior to the rest of life.
 With Christian religion more concerned with the hereafter, modern Western society was given permission to view other life on Earth as a resource for progress.
 Albrecht reflects the other deadly delusions promoted by the Enlightenment; individualism, dualism and human exceptionalism underline today’s prevalent and now globalized anti-ecological worldview, adding today’s neoliberal ideology hasn’t helped.

 Albrecht’s new book is important and I can only touch on some of his key Psychoterratic concepts and terms that he uses to construct a vision of the Symbiocene.
-Importantly, he visualises the Earth’s next generation, Generation S (shortened as ‘Gen S’) having an increased awareness of how life is dependent on symbiotic wellbeing.
+Importantly, he visualises the Earth’s next-generation, Generation S (shortened as ‘Gen S’) having an increased awareness of how life is dependent on symbiotic wellbeing.
 He believes that this will foster specific emotional states to protect life locally.
 This promotes what he calls ‘soliphilia’, a deep love of place that inspires communities toward a newfound ecological yet secular spirituality, and critically, toward embracing life-sustaining politics.

 Soliphilia expands my perception to understand the agency, the social power to protect ecosystems, that regularly arises from situated eco-social art practices (my term for ecological art practice).
 My ongoing eco-social art practice in which I have explored ecological forestry to transform the monoculture plantation I live in, fosters strong soliphilia in me.
-As this small 2.5 acre forest, that we call Hollywood, provides me with air, occasional fuel to keep me warm, much solace and birdsong it only took a few years after I began my practice to notice a keen sense to protect this forest’s thriving permanently.
+As this small 2.5 acre forest, that we call Hollywood, provides me with air, occasional fuel to keep me warm, much solace and birdsong, it only took a few years after I began my practice to notice a keen sense to protect this forest’s thriving permanently.